The THC Dosage Guide: Flower, Edibles, Concentrates and More

 Those with high tolerances can always load several small bowls.
 You should never feel pressured to finish a bowl or joint, you can always come back to it!
 On the other hand, if you're looking for a stronger effect, just keep inhaling.
 Learn how to pack your one hitter or light a bowl without burning your fingers here.

 Vaporization involves heating cannabis buds or concentrates to a specific temperature, causing the cannabinoids stored in the plant’s trichomes to evaporate into a gas without combusting any plant material.
 Similar to smoking, the effects of vaporization can be felt immediately.
 Thus, we recommend starting with just a couple inhalations from a vaporizer for novice consumers.
 Once again, seasoned users will require a larger number of hits to achieve the same effect.
 If you're new to vaporizers, we have two separate guides for the popular styles.
 If you have a concentrate pen, check out our how to load a vape pen guide.
 For flower pens that simply use ground cannabis, explore our how to pack a dry herb vape pen guide.

 The chamber capacity, whether for flowers or concentrates, varies with each vaporizer; therefore, it is difficult to quote an average size.
 We suggest filling vaporizer chambers to 3/4 of their full capacity, regardless of make or model, allowing for steady airflow and less likelihood of overfilling.
-Protect your vaporizer and concentrates with a smell proof vape case for easy travel.
+Did you know it's now legal to take your vape pen on a plane?

 Edibles and Ingestible Oils